-art graphics.
 The first giclée printers were produced by Iris Graphics in the 1980s, and was first used as a system to proof commercial pre-press before going to plate.
-However, Nash Editions in California saw the new machines as having potential to be more than just proofing devices, and started using them to reproduce
+However, Nash Editions in California saw the new machines as having potential to be more than just proofing devices, and started using them to reproduce fine art prints.

 Since that time giclée printing has come a long ways, and many improvements have been made in the accuracy of the printing technology, and the longevity of the inks.
-The leading printer manufacturers such as Epson, HP, Mimakia and Roland have all spent millions of dollars perfecting the ink technology, creating archival inks to assure rich color and longevity.
+The leading printer manufacturers such as Epson, and Canon have all spent millions of dollars perfecting the ink technology, creating archival pigmented inks to assure rich color and longevity.

 Giclée is now the leading method of fine-art printing, for self publishing or small-print editions.
 It combines the brilliant color and archival qualities of traditional printing methods with an ease of printing that was never possible before.
 Almost all high-end prints for sale through galleries or independent studios are now giclée.

 We strive to be green whenever possible.
 We also use recycled paper for wrapping and other things like invoices.
 We also recycle our ink cartridges and packaging.
 Finally, every fine art print is personally inspected by a Northwest Spotted Owl, and then hugged by a free range pink tree squirrel.

 We do not offer picture framing except in special bulk order jobs.

 We offer some standard framing options for our metal prints, and canvas stretching for our own canvas prints, as well as some finishing options, but we’re not a full-on frame shop.

 If you are an artist or photographer that has a reseller permit and you are setup as a business, you can go to Jayenesse Moulding Co. for framing supplies.
 They’re a great local business and offer great customer service and wholesale pricing.